SDawson777/jars-cms/docs/ARCHITECTURE.md

 ## Admin SPA and RBAC

 - The Admin SPA talks to protected `/api/admin/*` endpoints guarded by a JWT cookie (`admin_token`) and role-based middleware (`requireRole`).
-The server uses a `createWriteClient()` helper to centralize write client creation for Sanity.
+Requests also require a CSRF token (`admin_csrf` cookie + `X-CSRF-Token` header) issued by the API, aligning SPA fetches and Vitest suites with the same middleware.

 ## Analytics & content metrics

+- `/analytics/event` ingestion requires an `X-Analytics-Key` from `ANALYTICS_INGEST_KEY` and an `X-Analytics-Signature` header (HMAC-SHA256 of the raw JSON body).
+Requests pass through a shared-key limiter and an IP fallback limiter before Sanity writes.
+- Aggregated overview responses are cached in-memory and persisted in Sanity (`analyticsOverviewCache` docs) so multi-instance deployments stay in sync and can report cache hits to the dashboard via `X-Analytics-Overview-Cache`.
-- The server collects lightweight content metrics and exposes endpoints to record and query analytics counters for articles and content.
-The analytics subsystem is intentionally decoupled so it can be swapped for a third-party provider.
+- The analytics subsystem remains decoupled and can be swapped for an external provider by replacing `server/src/routes/analytics.ts`.

+## Observability & logging

+- The Express server emits structured JSON logs via `server/src/lib/logger.ts`.
+Every log entry includes a timestamp, level, process metadata, and any structured fields you pass.
+- A request-scoped middleware (`requestLogger`) assigns a `requestId` (honoring inbound `X-Request-Id`/`X-Correlation-Id` headers when supplied) and attaches `req.log`, a child logger enriched with `requestId`, `method`, and `path` for the lifetime of the request.
+- Request lifecycle events (`request.start`, `request.complete`, `request.aborted`) automatically record duration, status code, and response size so dashboards can ingest latency/error metrics without additional agents.
+- All route handlers and background jobs should call `req.log`/`logger` instead of `console.*`; this keeps stack traces and metadata structured for observability platforms.
+- Enable verbose debug logs by setting `LOG_LEVEL=debug` (defaults to info/warn/error only).

 ## Legal/versioning